-Active shooter reported at hotel in Michigan
+Gunman in fatal Michigan hotel shooting surrenders after police negotiations

-The situation at the Dearborn Hampton Inn Hotel on Michigan Avenue is active and dangerous
+The situation at the Dearborn Hampton Inn Hotel was apparently sparked over a money dispute

-At least one person has been shot during an active shooting at a hotel in Michigan.

-The scene at the Hampton Inn Hotel in downtown Dearborn is active and dangerous, Michigan State Police said on Thursday.
-The suspect is inside the hotel but is “contained,” as authorities negotiate with him.

-One person was shot and transported to a hospital.
-The individual has died, Fox News reported.
+“I know that our curiosity gets to us, and we want to see what’s happening, but this is a very fluid situation,” Lieutenant Michael Shaw of the MSP said.

+Dearborn Police Chief Issa Shahin said that the department believed the violence started when a dispute with hotel staff broke out over money.
+Sources also told local news station WXYZ that the shooting might have unfolded after an eviction attempt.

-Shots were fired until shortly after 2pm.
-A nearby elementary school has been placed on a “soft lockdown” as the situation progresses.
+An employee at the Dearborn Federal Savings Bank located across the street from the hotel told The Independent that they were placed on lockdown until further notice.
+A nearby elementary school was also been placed on a “soft lockdown” as the situation progressed.

+“There are cop cars and police tape all around the street,” another employee at a cocktail bar in the area said.

-Troopers and officers are working on clearing the entire area around the hotel and have asked the public to stay away from the area.
+Guests and employees at the hotel were evacuated.
+Troopers, officers and SWAT teams were working on clearing the scene around the hotel and have asked the public to stay away from the area.

+Michigan Avenue was completely closed.
+Authorities said the area was not safe and warned that shots could be fired again, before the suspect later surrendered.

 Register for free to continue reading